ExpatAdminHubEuropean expat guide

 • Bilingual documents (FR/EN) — ideal for expat tenants or landlords managing from abroad

-Landlords managing properties from abroad or on the go can also use Rent — Bail, Quittance, Loyer, the native Android mobile app that handles quittances, bail contracts, états des lieux, and deposit tracking from your phone — with a dedicated tenant portal so tenants receive documents, request repairs, and submit move-out notices directly from their own app.
-Available on Google Play.
+Landlords managing properties from abroad or on the go can also use Rent — Lease & Short-Term, the native mobile app that handles quittances, bail contracts, états des lieux, and deposit tracking from your phone — with a dedicated tenant portal so tenants receive documents, request repairs, and submit move-out notices directly from their own app.
+Available on Google Play (Android) and the Apple App Store (iOS).

 Frequently Asked Questions